ryanmats/sanfrancisco-311-data/README.md

 As discussed above, I created a second backend API endpoint (`api/complaints_resolution_data`) that gets data about how long it took for complaints to be resolved.
-For a given date range and category, you are given a distribution of how many complaints were resolved within different time buckets (e.g. <1 Hour, 2 Hours, 3 Hours ...
-10+ Days).
+For a given date range and category, you are given a distribution of how many complaints were resolved within different time buckets (e.g. <1 Hour, 1 Hour, 2 Hours, 3 Hours ...
+10+ Days, or Not Resolved).

+It was interesting to see which types of complaints are resolved fastest.
+Parking Enforcement and Blocked Street and Sidewalk complaints are resolved quickly -- usually within an hour or two.
+Encampment complaints are resolved relatively quickly as well -- with a bimodal distribution peaking at <1 Hour and 1 Day.
+Graffiti and Tree Maintenance complaints seem to take much longer -- often 10+ days or still not resolved.

 I chose to build this endpoint because it would be useful for a variety of important stakeholders: San Francisco residents, San Francisco government agencies, nonprofit government accountability groups, and academic researchers:

 - San Francisco residents may find this data useful because it shows how long they may expect to wait to have their own 311 complaints resolved.
-For example, a resident may want to know how long it has been taking for Noise complaints to be addressed.
+For example, a resident may want to know how long it takes for Noise complaints to be addressed.
 - San Francisco government agencies may be interested in how quickly different policy priorities are being addressed.
-They can look at data about how quickly certain complaints (like Street and Sidewalk Cleaning) are being addressed so they can make strategic adjustments and funding adjustments as necessary.
+They can look at data about how quickly certain complaints (like Street and Sidewalk Cleaning) are being addressed so they can make operational improvements and funding adjustments as necessary.
 - Nonprofit government accountability groups may be interested in this data so they can advocate for changes when the city government is not doing well.
 For example, they may be interested in seeing which categories of complaints are taking too long to be resolved, especially if this time to resolution has increased compared to previous years.
 - Academic researchers may be interested in looking at how complaint resolution time has changed over time as they study government effectiveness.
-They could potentially compare this San Francisco 311 data to other cities for a deeper analysis.
+They could also compare this San Francisco 311 data to other cities for a deeper analysis.

 ### 8. Review Code